ProjetPP/Documentation/data-model.md

 Each node of the query tree is encoded as a JSON object with an attribute `type` that determine the kind of node and the other attributes.

-The `type` attributes as the same value as the name of the node type in the data model.
+The `type` attributes has the same value as the name of the node type in the data model.

 Here are the serialization for the possible nodes: